hbprosper/TheNtupleMaker/README.md

 git clone git://github.com/hbprosper/TheNtupleMaker
 cd TheNtupleMaker
 ```
 CMSSW Data formats are slightly version-dependent.
-But TNM is designed to be version-independent.
-This is achieved by running the command
+But, TNM is designed to be version-independent, which is achieved by running the command
 ```bash
 scripts/initTNM.py
 ```
-which makes a valiant attempt to guess which of the thousands of C++ classes are most likely to be of interest to those doing physics analysis.
+This script makes a valiant attempt to guess which of hundreds of C++ classes are most likely to be of interest to those doing physics analysis.
 TNM can now be built using the command below
 ```bash
 scram b -j K
 ```
 where *K* should be replaced with the number of cores at your disposal.
-If the build succeed, you are read to use TNM.
+If you don't know just omit the `-j` switch.
+If the build succeeds, which should take just a few minutes, you are ready to use TNM.

 ## Tutorial
-In this tutorial, we shall assume you have a miniAOD called =reco.root= in your TNM area, or a soft link (created with the command =ln -s path-to-root-file reco.root=) with that name.
-The first thing you have to do is to create, either by hand or better still using the command =mkntuplecfi.py=, which runs a GUI, a configuration file that specifies which methods are to be called by TNM in order to extract the data of interest from =reco.root=.
+In this tutorial, we shall assume you have a miniAOD called __reco.root__ in your TNM area, or a soft link (created with the command `ln -s path-to-root-file reco.root`) with that name.
+The first thing to be done is to create, either by hand or better still using the horribly command __mkntuplecfi.py__, which runs a GUI that allows ou to build a configuration file that specifies which methods are to be called by TNM in order to extract the data of interest from __reco.root__.
 The command runs a GUI that looks like this

 <img alt="mkntuplecfi.png" height="350" src="%ATTACHURLPATH%/mkntuplecfi.png"/>